seynard/vcf_cleanup/README.md

 Variants were filtered on the INFO field and on samples-level annotations of the vcf.
 Additionally, we removed the SNP markers having an allele noted *, as observed for indels (InDel), that cannot be managed easily in subsequent analyses.

 ### R packages required
 The scripts will work on a slurm cluster.
-In theory, they will install the required R packages if missing, but this will not always work, according to the version of R used (see module load in the run_vcfcleanup_3.sh script).
-The best is to install the required packages ('data.table','VennDiagram','reshape2','RColorBrewer','grDevices','ggplot2','viridis') before running the script.
+In theory, they will install the required R packages if missing.
+If you experience any issue with this step please install the required packages ('data.table','VennDiagram','reshape2','RColorBrewer','grDevices','ggplot2','viridis') before running the script.

 ### To edit in run_vcfcleanup_3.sh
 * run='diagnostic'